Signs and symptoms of pregnancy: Breast tenderness

 Hormonal changes in early pregnancy can cause breast swelling and tenderness.
 Breast tenderness typically improves as the body adjusts to the pregnancy.

 Fatigue

 Fatigue in the first trimester is common due to changes in hormones.

+Increased Vaginal Discharge

+An increase in vaginal discharge is common during pregnancy due to hormonal changes.
+The discharge, known as leukorrhea, is usually thin and milky white.
+However, if the discharge changes color or consistency significantly, it is essential to consult a healthcare provider.

 Nausea and vomiting (morning sickness)

 Nausea and vomiting, known as morning sickness, occurs in 80% of pregnant women.
 Although described as "morning sickness," pregnant women can experience this nausea any time of day or night.
 The exact cause of morning sickness remains unknown.
 Nausea and vomiting in pregnancy is typically mild and self-limited, resolving on its own by the 14th week of pregnancy.
 Other causes should also be ruled out when considering treatment.
 Initial treatment is typically conservative, and may include changes to diet and emotional support.
 For women that do not improve with initial treatment, medications, such as pyridoxine and doxylamine, may also be used.
 A rare form of severe nausea and vomiting known as hyperemesis gravidarum can occur in 1% of pregnant women and can affect fetal and maternal health.